JJUA55130U EU Law – Free Movement and the EMU

 - Present arguments and solutions in a systematic and coherent manner, showing general knowledge and understanding of the problems of the areas of European Union Law in focus.

-- Relate the substantive EU law in focus to the horizontal themes of the course.
+- Relate the substantive EU law in focus to the cross-cutting themes of the course.

 E.g. ”Advanced EU Constitutional Law” og ”EU International Relations Law: The External Dimension of European Integration”.
 It can for those students with an alternative background be an advantage to have taken ”Introduction to EU Law”.

 As the course builds on a high degree of student activity continuous feedback is easily facilitated.
 The intention is to develop a synopsis workshop focusing on preparing for the synopsis exam and where supervision and feedback in class will be possible.